alissatroiano/Milestone-2/README.md

 * The information about real historical events that inspired Game Of Thrones from the quiz portion of this project was copied from:

     1. [BBC.com](https://www.bbc.co.uk/programmes/articles/4RVybvDdJMq7fjRp5450yX1/the-real-historical-events-that-inspired-game-of-thrones) - to research real events that inspired Game of Thrones.
-    2. [History Behind Game Of Thrones](http://history-behind-game-of-thrones.com) - to research valid history behind Game of Thrones.s
+    2. [History Behind Game Of Thrones](http://history-behind-game-of-thrones.com) - to research valid history behind Game of Thrones.
-    3. [The Week](https://theweek.com/articles/463588/fromreallife-events-that-inspired-game-thrones-red-wedding) was used to obtain information about Scotland's historical Black Dinner of 1440.
+    3. [LiveScience.com](https://www.livescience.com/59954-photos-game-of-thrones-set-locations.html) - for quiz content pertaining to Game Of Thrones filming locationss
-    4. [Ancient.eu](https://www.ancient.eu/Battle_of_Bosworth/) and [Brittanica.com](https://www.britannica.com/event/Wars-of-the-Roses) were referenced to obtain historical information about The War Of The Roses.
+    4. [The Week](https://theweek.com/articles/463588/fromreallife-events-that-inspired-game-thrones-red-wedding) was used to obtain information about Scotland's historical Black Dinner of 1440.
-    5. [LiveScience.com](https://www.livescience.com/59954-photos-game-of-thrones-set-locations.html) - for quiz content pertaining to Game Of Thrones filming locationss
+    5. [Ancient.eu](https://www.ancient.eu/Battle_of_Bosworth/) and [Brittanica.com](https://www.britannica.com/event/Wars-of-the-Roses) were referenced to obtain historical information about The War Of The Roses.

 ### Code